 Arguably the best African President, President Roopun has Mauritius consistently outranking its peers in every metric.
 Two years after the crisis that rocked Ameenah Gurib-Fakim’s administration, President Roopun’s tenure as head of state has been nothing but good.

-Since his entry into office, the island nation is rebranding to position itself as Africa’s top tourist destination.
+Since his entry into office, the island nation has been rebranding to position itself as Africa’s top tourist destination.
 This repositioning has seen Mauritius rise to the top of all the positive indices.

 Some of President Roopun’s achievements include: